remyang55/remyang55.github.io/index.md

 ---
 <img src="/assets/profile_pic.jpg" alt="Profile Picture" style="float:left; margin-right:5%" width="23%" />

-Hope you're having a great day, thanks for stopping by!
+Hope you're having a great day!
 I am a fourth-year undergraduate student studying computer science at the [University of Illinois Urbana-Champaign](https://cs.illinois.edu/) (UIUC).
 Please send me an email if you'd like to talk about anything at all!
+My CV and contact information are available below.

 <span style="display:block">Email: <a class="u-email" href="mailto:{{ site.email }}">{{ site.email }}</a></span>